BahamJustin/Weather-Dashboard/README.md

 Search for city

-- presented with current and future conditions for that city and that city is added to the search history
+- presented with current and future conditions for that city and that city is added to the search history and stored in local storage
   Current City Display

 - city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
 - UV Index: presented with a color that indicates whether the conditions are favorable, moderate, or severe

 5-Day Forecast

-- displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+- displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity of next 5 days

 Hints: